phoenix2082/rustdays/guide/add-support-for-creating-accounts.md

 use accounts::CreateAccount;
 ```

 **Step 6** - Next step is to map our method with create account POST request.
-For this add following line to our App in main method.
+For this add following lines to our App in main method.

 ```rust